 The importance of materials engineering cannot be overstated.
-Characteristics like texture, porosity, permeability (K), resilience, diffusion (D), etc. are evaluated / combined to meet internal and external flow requirements across a range of wind speeds and turbulence levels.
-In this regard, we are the only cycling related wind noise reduction (WNR) company to hold a utility patent (#US 9078482 - Sound Permeable Wind Noise Reduction Device).
+Characteristics like texture, porosity, resistance, permeability, and diffusion are evaluated for wind noise reduction effectiveness across a range of wind speeds and turbulence levels.
+In this regard, we are the only cycling associated company to hold a wind noise reduction utility patent (#9078482B2 - Sound Permeable Wind Noise Reduction Device).

 Wind Flow Depiction

-Passive control of wind using porous material vs. bluff body flow instabilities (typically by the wake vortices).
+Passive control of wind velocity / vorticity using porous material vs. bluff body instabilities and wake buffeting.

-Fig. 1: Depiction of wind flow interacting with porous material (AirStreamz) vs. a bluff (wind blocking) body.
+Figures 1 and 2: Depiction of wind flow interacting with porous material vs. a solid bluff body.

 Wind Flow Visualization

-The wind flow / interaction characteristics noted above can be seen in the wind tunnel visualizations below:
+The wind flow and interaction characteristics noted above can be seen in the wind tunnel visualizations below:

 Wind Flow Measurements

-Fig. 3: a) Kurz hotwire anemometer probe placed adjacent to the WNR products. b) Pressure probes placed adjacent to the WNR products and at the rear of the concha. c) TrueRTA / oscilloscope to display turbulent pressure fluctuations.
+Figures 3 and 4: a) hotwire anemometer placed adjacent to the WNR products. b) Pressure probes placed adjacent to the WNR products and at the rear of the concha. c) sine wave / turbulent pressure fluctuations.

 Utilizing Statistical Noise Levels, Ln, L10, L90% - AirStreamz significantly reduce annoying wind noise fluctuations.